 The Wales Coast Path is famed for being the only pathway that outlines an entire country.
-390 miles of the total 870 mile path run along the North Wales Coastline, and all you have to do is step outside The Imperial Hotel’s front door and you are on the Conwy section which spans 34½ miles.
-The longest route of this section is 18 miles taking in the Victorian seaside town of Llandudno as well as the picturesque and historic surroundings of Conwy with its magnificent castle and over 200 listed buildings dating from the 14th to the 19thcenturies.
+390 miles of the total 870-mile path runs along the North Wales Coastline, and all you have to do is step outside The Imperial Hotel’s front door and you are on the Conwy section which spans 34½ miles.
+The longest route of this section is 18 miles taking in the Victorian seaside town of Llandudno as well as the picturesque and historic surroundings of Conwy with its magnificent castle and over 200 listed buildings dating from the 14th to the 19th centuries.

 The Great Orme

 The majestic Great Orme is also on the Wales Coast Path and it has many walks that take you up and around the headland where you can enjoy a rest at the summit to admire the views across Llandudno bay and over to Anglesey.
 There’s also a Summit Trail, Nature Trail and Historic Trail, as well as a free walking audio trail about the wildlife and shipwrecks, geology and wartime memories with 14 waymarked audio points along the 5½ mile circular route. .

 But you don’t have to venture miles from Llandudno to find stunning views; you can enjoy lovely shorter walks from the hotel, down the Victorian Promenade, around the town and to the Pier rewarding you with a beautiful view of the bay from the end of the Pier.

 We also recommend Haulfre Gardens which has a network of paths that lead from Llandudno’s North Shore into the well paved “invalid walk” public footpath to West Shore.
 Happy Valley Gardens is also on the side of the Great Orme and its paths cross between the small pools, shrubs, flowers and trees of the more formal gardens which are surrounded by the woods and grassland of the headland.